manzoorqirat-boop/TanaBanaApp/README.md

 - Salaries → tap a row → confirm `SalaryDetailScreen` renders in place (no navigation flicker) and the back chevron returns to a refreshed list, same check for BOM's editor.
+- Dashboard now loads real data — confirm `/api/dashboard` actually returns something for a company with sales/production history (empty-state companies will just show zero tiles, which is correct, not broken).
+- Settings: toggle the negative-stock policy, save FG restock thresholds, confirm both round-trip through `updateMyCompany`.
+- Suppliers: tap the Ledger button on a row with real receipts/ payments and confirm the running balance matches what Payables shows for that supplier.
+- Equipment Master: log in as a non-superadmin and confirm the create button and row-tap-to-edit are both gone — this was the actual bug this audit found, so it's worth specifically re-verifying rather than assuming the fix landed correctly.

 ## Phase 4 — RoleGate, offline banner, app icon/splash